emsanjana/devops-linux-practice/README.md

-# DevOps Linux Practice
+# Learning DevOps

-This repository contains my Linux and DevOps practice work.
+This repository contains DevOps practice work.

 ## Week 1
 - Navigated the Linux filesystem using cd, ls, pwd, and tree